Wellness

 Flossing your dog’s teeth is not recommended.
 Attempting to floss your dog’s teeth is difficult and likely involves wrangling them.
 This battle is likely to lead to injury or ingestion of the floss.
 If your dog swallows the dental string, it could get tangled up in the intestines, creating a potentially fatal situation.

-We recommend this flossing rope but only as a toy.
+I recommend this flossing rope, but only as a toy.
 Rope toys also present a risk of intestinal blockage if swallowed, so if you decide to give one to your dog, be sure to watch them closely.

 Pet Insurance Can Cover Dental Issues